sumanmukherjee03/practice-and-katas/k8s/CKA/kubernetes-HA-setup.README.md

       Also, the loadbalancer should be listening to 6443, the default port to which the apiserver listens.

   - controller-manager and scheduler
-      The controller components like the replication controller and scheduler needs to run as active and standby mode on the different nodes.
+      The controller components like the replication controller, deployment controller etc and the scheduler needs to run as active and standby mode on the different nodes for a HA cluster.
       You cant have the scheduler or controllers active on multiple master nodes because that might result in creating more pods than are needed and the states wont reconcile properly.
       The active and standby mode is achieved via a leader election process.